whiteducksoftware/terraform-scaffold-for-azure/Readme.md

 3. Customize `.env` based on your needs and naming conventions (Make sure you met all [Azure naming rules and restrictions](https://docs.microsoft.com/azure/azure-resource-manager/management/resource-name-rules)).
 4. Execute `up.sh` to deploy everything needed
 5. Grant admin consent for the created app registrations (Terraform will then be allowed to create app registrations and groups in Azure AD).
 This needs Azure Active Directory global admin access.
 Find more details on how to grant consent [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent).

+## Get started with Powershell

+Execute the following steps to get started:

+1. Authenticate against Azure by executing `az login`
+2. Optional: Create environment variables for Tenant (`tenantId`) and Subscription ID (`subscriptionId`) if you don't like to deploy with your `az` defaults.
+3. Customize `config.json` based on your needs and naming conventions (Make sure you met all [Azure naming rules and restrictions](https://docs.microsoft.com/azure/azure-resource-manager/management/resource-name-rules)).
+4. Execute `up.ps1` to deploy everything needed
+5. Grant admin consent for the created app registrations (Terraform will then be allowed to create app registrations and groups in Azure AD).
+This needs Azure Active Directory global admin access.
+Find more details on how to grant consent [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent).

 ## Scaffold a Terraform project